Germany's Merkel vows to spearhead coronavirus recovery efforts | DW | 29.06.2020

 "The world is going to be different after the pandemic," said Merkel.
 "We need to invest more into the future to meet those challenges."

-However, she noted that questions concerning budgetary restrictions and the post-pandemic recovery fund will be dealt with during a European Council summit at the end of July.
+However, Merkel said questions concerning budgetary restrictions and the post-pandemic recovery fund will be dealt with further during a European Council summit at the end of July.
+"Europe is our future," she said.

 The EU recovery plan

-The French president last week visited Dutch Prime Minister Mark Rutte in The Hague last week, and was reported to have made some progress.
-A source from the Elysee Palace last week said the country remained optimistic that a deal could be struck, but admitted "we are not there yet."
+France's Macron visited Dutch Prime Minister Mark Rutte in The Hague last week, and reportedly made progress towards the recovery plan.
+However, a source from the Elysee Palace said the country remained optimistic that a deal could be struck, but admitted "we are not there yet."

 'Defend our democracies'